Professor, English & Communications

 Certificate in Advanced Educational Studies:

-Media Education, Southampton University, UK.
+Media Education, Southampton University,

 Media, Self-Identity & Society